awslabs/crossplane-on-eks/examples/upbound-aws-provider/composite-resources/database-examples/aurora/README.md

 # Steps to to deploy aurora rds cluster
-This example deploys an Aurora PostgreSQL database cluster.
+This example deploys an Aurora PostgreSQL database cluster with Amazon RDS Proxy for Aurora.
 Below are the steps to create a cluster and connect from a pod with an psql client.

 ## Pre-requisites